dapphub/erc20-golf/README.md

 ## Yul:

 In yul one writes init code and runtime code as different `object` blocks.
-If you want to focus on the runtime code, simply omit writing any constructor `object`.
+If you want to focus on the runtime code, simply omit writing a constructor `object`.

 Then compile with the [solidity compiler](https://solidity.readthedocs.io/en/v0.5.11/installing-solidity.html), using:
 ```sh